TalitaJames/bgStats-dataVisualiser/README.md

 `-d or --date`: The date you would like to limit the play data by

-`-i or--input`: The directory of the `.json` file you would like to analyse.
+`-i or --input`: The directory of the `.json` file you would like to analyse.
 Defults to todays date in the format "`BGStatsExport/yyy_mm_dd.json`"